multiplexd/timemachine/README.md

 ```

 `target` and `offset` may be omitted, in which case they are set to the user who
 sent the message and zero, respectively.
+If `target` is specified explicitly,
+then `timemachine` will attempt to find a unique user in the channel whose nick
+starts with `target` (i.e. it performs a prefix-based search for the intended
+target).

 `timemachine` will search backwards through the channel's recorded message
 history for messages from `target` matching `regex`. `offset` number of matches